Phase Diagram and dynamical phases of self organization of a Bose-Einstein condensate in a transversely pumped red-detuned cavity: Phase diagram

 \paragraph{Unstable tongues at \texorpdfstring{$\omega>2E_0$}{large cavity detuning}.} The stable superradiant regime at $\omega>2E_0$ is interrupted by regions of instability.
 These are not caused by the standard instability mechanism of atomic ordering shifting the effective cavity frequency, but instead result from resonances of the system's coupled light-matter normal modes.
 We explain this in detail in Sec.~\ref{sec:DWres}.
 These instabilities have low growth rates and they are narrow stripes in parameter space, explaining why they have not been observed in Ref.~\cite{baumann_dicke_2010}.

-\paragraph{Stable superradiance at \texorpdfstring{$\omega\ll 2E_0$}{low cavity detuning}.} At low $\omega$, where no normal+ phase exists, a small region of stable superradiance appears.
-There, the transition is second order, or the first order jump at the transition is minimal, and the atomic ordering at the fixed points immediately after the transition is too weak to sufficiently modify the effective cavity frequency.
+\paragraph{Stable superradiance at \texorpdfstring{$\omega\ll 2E_0$}{low cavity detuning}.} At low $\omega$, where no normal+ phase exists, a small region of stable superradiance appears. \resp{There, the transition is second order, or the first order jump at the transition is minimal, and the atomic ordering at the fixed points immediately after the transition is too weak to sufficiently modify the effective cavity frequency}{From the numerical results it is not clear whether the transition to this region from the normal phase is second order, or whether it is very weakly first order (i.e. first order with a small jump of the order parameter $\lambda$).
+The smallness of $\lambda$ near this transition is why this superradiant state remains stable, in contrast to other regions at $\omega < 2E_0$: The small light field in the region close to the transition is insufficient to tune the effective cavity frequency into resonance with the pump, so the superradiant fixed point remains stable}.
 This stable region also extends into the normal+ phase through a second tricritical point to create a small bistable region at low pump strengths.

 \paragraph{Stable Atomic Superpositions (SAS).} As discussed below and in Ref.~\cite{gao_self-organized_2023}, by considering time evolution dynamics, under some conditions there can be convergence to states that have $\lambda=0$ but contain oscillating atomic superpositions, see Fig.~\ref{fig:SAS_convergence}.
 The linear stability treatment discussed so far only considers the stability of the ground state of the single-atom problem, so it neglects these states.
 Any superposition of states occupying momentum bins of only even $n,m$ is a solution of the equation of motion consistent with $\lambda=0$, since the cavity couples only to the overlap of adjacent momentum states.
 In Sec.~\ref{sec:SAS}, we use Floquet analysis to find that there is a continuum where these superposition states are \emph{stable} in large regions of the parameter space, marked as a shaded region in Fig.~\ref{fig:full_diagram}.
 We call this region of parameter space the stable atomic superposition (SAS) region.
 These stable superpositions found are bistable with the steady states in their respective regions (if any exist).